TypedRest/TypedRest-Java/README.md

 </dependency>
 ```

-You can then use the classes `EntryEndpoint`, `CollectionEndpointImpl`, `ElementEndpointImpl`, `TriggerEndpointImpl`, `PaginationEndpointImpl` and `StreamEndpointImpl` to build a local representation of a remote REST service.
+You can then use the classes `EntryEndpoint`, `CollectionEndpointImpl`, `ElementEndpointImpl`, `TriggerEndpointImpl`, `PaginationEndpointImpl`, `StreamEndpointImpl` and `BlobEndpointImpl`. to build a local representation of a remote REST service.
 Based on our usecase sample this could look like this:
 ```java
 class SampleEntryEndpoint extends EntryEndpoint {
   public final CollectionEndpoint<Package> packages = new CollectionEndpointImpl<>(this, "packages", Package.class);